SEND - Smart Energy Network Demonstrator

 Keele is working with international tech-giant Siemens to deliver SEND with funds from the European Regional Development Fund and the UK Government’s Business, Energy and Industrial Strategy.

-Keele’s Institute for Sustainable Futures is playing a central role, working with industry leaders, in testing low carbon technology in real world conditions.
+Keele’s is playing a central role, working with industry leaders, in testing low carbon technology in real world conditions.
 As the drive to tackle climate changing carbon emissions rises to the top of the international agenda, Keele’s HyDeploy Project is making a stir in academia and in Government.

 The project is the subject of a significant article, published in the June edition of in the Clean Energy Journal, a leading international energy research publication.
 HyDeploy is the UK’s first at scale trial of blending hydrogen into natural gas to provide energy for a small town size community, on the isolated gas grid on Keele’s University campus. https://academic.oup.com/ce